yast/yast-network/doc/autoinstallation.md

 two and in the _Second Stage_ is where and when the system configuration is really done.

-There are two ways of give a profile to _AutoYaST_, with (`autoyast` or with `autoyast2 parameters`), the principal difference from networking point of view is that `autoyast` will not fetch the profile which means that doesn't need the network configuration at all while for `autoyast2` _Linuxrc_ will try to configure it if needed.
+There are two ways to give a profile to _AutoYaST_, with (`autoyast` or with `autoyast2` parameters), the principal difference from networking point of view is that `autoyast` will not fetch the profile which means that doesn't need the network configuration at all while for `autoyast2` _Linuxrc_ will try to configure it if needed.

-The current steps that involves network configuration are:
+The current steps that involve network configuration are:

  - _Linuxrc_
  - First Stage